ampproject/amphtml/spec/amp-cors-requests.md

 ## CORS Security in AMP

-This security protocol consists of two components: CORS origin and source origin restrictions.
+This security protocol consists of three components: `AMP-Same-Origin`, CORS origin and source origin restrictions.

+On same origin requests, AMP will set `AMP-Same-Origin: true` custom header.
+If this header is set it indicates the request is coming from same origin.

 CORS endpoints receive requesting origin via "Origin" HTTP header.
 This header has to be restricted to only allow the following origins:
  - *.ampproject.org